51Degrees/documentation/src/concepts/metadata/elementproperties.md

 # Element

 The @flowelement which the **property** belongs to.
-Although the **property**'s name is unique within the @flowelement, this does not prevent another
+Although the **property's** name is unique within the @flowelement, this does not prevent another
 @flowelement from containing a **property** with the same name.
 This, in combination with the name, uniquely identifies the **property** globally.